Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 Tools are answers to bottlenecks.
 Pick by the bottleneck in front of you, not by feature count.

-- Founder who wants to be cited by AI.
+• Founder who wants to be cited by AI.
 Don't start with a writing tool.
-Start by measuring where you stand with the free AI visibility checker, read how to rank on ChatGPT, then add a tracker.
+Start by measuring where you stand by hand (sample the engines yourself), read how to rank on ChatGPT, then add a tracker.
 The tooling matters less than doing the underlying work.

 A closing caution that applies to every tool here: none of them rank or cite your content for you.
 They make good work faster and more consistent.
 AI writers still need hard editing and real expertise on top, optimization scores are a guide and not a goal, and a high score on a thin page still loses.
 Buy the tool that removes your specific bottleneck, then do the work it can't.